Skip to main content

 Encompassing new build and refurbishment on the Rowde Campus in Wiltshire, our holistic approach makes sure spaces are inclusive, accessible and engaging, while also being entirely adaptable to support individual learning, mobility and therapeutic requirements.

-Surrounded by woodland, the school fosters an enriching educational and social experience for students across a diverse range of abilities.
-Thoughtfully designed outdoor courtyards, sensory gardens and all weather sports pitches provide safe, stimulating environments that encourage physical activity, social interaction and sensory exploration.
+Surrounded by a mature Wiltshire woodland and with the famous Roundway Down as a backdrop, the school fosters an enriching educational and social experience for students across a diverse range of abilities.
+Thoughtfully designed outdoor courtyards, sensory gardens and multi-use games areas (MUGAs) sit alongside a beautiful wild flower meadow and Forest School external environments, buried within the woodland.

 Project aims